novoda/github-reports/reports-stats-google-sheets/README.md

 * `karma`, runs all the tests (specs) in the codebase using PhantomJS (you can re-configure it for any other browser) and generates code coverage as an HTML website and as a Cobertura XML file
 * `test`, runs `lint` and `karma` in parallel
+* `build`, executes the tests and builds the uploadable project
-* `upload`, executes the tests and then uploads the new project files to Google Drive
+* `upload`, builds the project and then uploads it to Google Drive

 For example, to run the tests, execute the following in your command line: